LichP/redis-spawn/README.md

 config file named `/tmp/redis-spawned.[pid of parent process].config`, and populate it with the default server options.
-For the most part, these defaults correspond to the defaults you expect to find in a vanilla `redis.conf`, with a few notable exceptions:
+For the most part, these defaults correspond to the defaults you expect to find in a vanilla version 2.6 `redis.conf`, with a few notable exceptions:

  * `dir` defaults to `/tmp/redis-spawned.[ppid].data`
  * `logfile` defaults to `"/tmp/redis-spawned.[ppid].log`